chaoss/wg-evolution/focus-areas/code-development-process-quality/change-request-reviews.md

 ## Objectives
 To understand the nature of change request review practice within a repository, and across a collection of repositories.

-Change Request Reviews can help inform the quality of code and the efficiency of the code development.
+Change Request Reviews can help inform the quality of the software and the efficiency of development.

 Examining change request review processes and timeliness over time is helpful for characterizing the evolution of an open source software project.